 Note: You cannot store a backup image of Windows on the same partition that Windows is installed on.
 So, if you only have a C: partition you cannot create a backup image of Windows and store it on C.

-- Having all your documents stored alone in one separate partition makes it much easier to regularly back them up than having to find and copy individual folders that are stored deep within the Windows partition.
+- Having all your documents stored alone in one separate partition makes it much easier to regularly back them up than having to find and copy individual folders that are stored deep within Windows.

 To find out how to do it, see our article on how to partition a hard drive.

-Note: partitioning a hard drive into two only allows you to treat it as two separate drives – the total storage space is exactly the same as before and does not mean you have magically added a second physical hard drive into your computer.
-If your hard drive dies completely you will lose everything in both the C: and D: partitions!
+Note: splitting a hard drive into two only allows you to treat it as two separate drives – the total storage space is exactly the same as before and does not mean you have magically added a second physical hard drive into your computer.
+If your hard drive dies completely you will lose everything in both the C: and D: parts!